celo-org/build-with-celo-hackathon/rooted-club/README.md

 We are creating Agroforestry-focused spaces, protocols and incentives to support long term positive-sum interactions for knowledge sharing, training and joint ventures, while building reputation and credentials in a membership ID.
 Thats how we build trustful social relationships to serve as a scaffold for emergent partnerships that will co-own regenerative supply chains.

+We think is important to register data from local hands-on agents to get more trustfull metrics about the agro-ecosystem

 #### URLs
 List any URLs relevant to demonstrating your prototype (Work in progress...)